 Trips depart from Coles Bay and you’ll even get a ploughman’s-style lunch included.
 A bay cruise offers one of the best opportunities to spot abundant wildlife including sea birds, dolphins, seals and even penguins and whales.

-21. Marvel at the Little Blue Lake
+21. Little Blue Lake

-Little Blue Lake is a scenic pit-stop for photos and to admire the aquatic remnants of Tasmania’s alluvial tin mining past.
+Little Blue Lake is a scenic pit stop for photos and to admire the aquatic remnants of Tasmania’s alluvial tin mining past.
 The water colour here is quite mind-blowingly blue, which makes for some pretty great photos.

 22. Hike the Three Capes Track